-- The ‘documentation’ information you provide when submitting your app will be used to create a standard format HTML page, and must allow the user to quickly understand how to use your product.
+The ‘documentation’ information you provide when submitting your app will be used to create a standard format HTML page, and must allow the user to quickly understand how to use your product.
 You can reference additional information (for example, additional help files posted on your website) from the standard HTML documentation.

 - We strongly recommend you make use of the standard Autodesk App Store installer we create for you.
 The default user privilege for the store apps is Windows 7/Windows 8/8.1 Admin User.
 The installer we create for your app will require elevated user privileges to install. if you don’t use our standard installer template to install or If you do not wish to have elevated user privileges for your app installer, then this must be very clearly documented in the description of your product displayed on the store.

 - Your product must be ‘ready to go’ as soon as it’s installed.
 It must not require the user to manually copy or register files, or manually edit AutoCAD setting (such as support paths).
 The new autoloader mechanism we’ll describe later will help you avoid this.

 - Your product should be stable, and not behave or alter the behavior of AutoCAD in a way that we deem unsuitable (for example, blocking standard AutoCAD functionality, blocking the functionality of another plug-in, causing data loss etc.).

-- Your plug-in must include a partial CUIX file to add UI elements for your plug-in to the AutoCAD RibbonBar.
+- Your product must include a partial CUIX file to add UI elements for your product to the AutoCAD RibbonBar.
 We’ll explain more about it later in this document.